Skip to content

 cost_vec = np.zeros(len(r_order))

-# restrict data to the remaining variables
+# Restrict data to the remaining variables

 sub_markov_boundary = self.find_markov_boundary_matrix(remaining_data)